sarusoti-collab/12320906-COIT20261/Week04.md

 # Week 04 Tutorial – HTTP Clients

 **Unit:** COIT20261 Network Services and Automation
 **Student ID:** 12320906

-This report documents the practical work completed for the Week 04 tutorial.
-The tutorial explores HTTP communication using both a graphical web browser and command-line HTTP clients in a GNS3 network.
+This report documents the practical activities completed for the Week 04 tutorial.
+The tutorial focused on accessing an HTTP server using both a graphical HTTP client and command-line HTTP clients in a GNS3 network.

 ---